tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 all fields.

 I could demonstrate this if I had implemented `RepFmap`...
-Luckily, there is a more general version of this "bad `gfmap`" readily available in my library [*generic-functor*](https://hackage.haskell.org/package/generic-functor).
+Luckily, there is a more general version of this "dangerous `gfmap`" readily available in my library [*generic-functor*](https://hackage.haskell.org/package/generic-functor).
 It can be very incoherent, but if you follow some rules, it can also be very